-Diarrhoea can range in severity from slightly watery faeces and a brief upset stomach to longer term, extremely watery faeces and cramping stomach pains.
+Diarrhoea can range in severity from slightly watery faeces and a brief abdominal discomfort to longer term, extremely watery faeces and cramping abdominal pains.
 Many people have a frequent, urgent need to go to the toilet.

 Other common symptoms associated with diarrhoea are: